Sebastian Nanasi: Strasbourg

 On 23 August 2024, the Ligue 1 club Strasbourg signed Nanasi for a reported sum of 11 million euro.
 Nanasi made his debut two days later for the French side, coming on in the 80th minute in a 3–1 victory against Rennes.
 On 30 August Nanasi made his first start debut against Lyon, furthermore scoring his first goal for Strasbourg two minutes after kick-off.

 International career

 Nanasi made his full international debut for Sweden on 9 January 2023, replacing Yasin Ayari 82 minutes into a friendly 2–0 win against Finland.
 Nanasi scored his first international goal on 12 January in a 2–1 win against Estonia.
 On 14 October 2024, Nanasi scored two goals in a 3–0 away win against Estonia in Tallinn in the 2024–25 UEFA Nations League C.

 Personal life

 Nanasi is of Hungarian descent through his grandfather.
 His father played floorball and, while born in Sweden, represented the Hungary national floorball team.
 Nanasi is a supporter of Liverpool FC.

+Nanasi has one daughter with musician My Malmström.